matter-labs/zksync-era/docs/src/specs/l1_smart_contracts.md

 ## Governance

 This contract manages calls for all governed zkEVM contracts on L1 and L2.
-Mostly, it is used for upgradability an changing critical system parameters.
+Mostly, it is used for upgradability a changing critical system parameters.
 The contract has minimum delay settings for the call execution.

 Each upgrade consists of two steps: